HoltMansfield/dd/DOCS/SOC2/Checklist.md

 ### 3.1 Data Integrity

 - [x] Implement checksums or hash verification for stored documents
-- [ ] Validate data integrity during transfers
+- [x] Validate data integrity during transfers (SHA-256 checksums calculated on upload, verified on demand)
 - [ ] Prevent unauthorized modification of documents
 - [ ] Maintain version control for all documents
 - [x] Log all document modifications with timestamps and user information